 Twitter expands misinformation rules ahead of US election

-Twitter Inc said on Thursday it would label or remove misinformation aiming to undermine confidence in the U.S. election, including posts claiming victory before results have been certified or inciting unlawful conduct to prevent a peaceful transfer of power.

-REUTERS: Twitter Inc said on Thursday it would label or remove misinformation aiming to undermine confidence in the U.S. election, including posts claiming victory before results have been certified or inciting unlawful conduct to prevent a peaceful transfer of power.
+NEW YORK: Twitter Inc said on Thursday (Sep 10) it would label or remove misinformation aiming to undermine confidence in the US election, including posts claiming victory before results have been certified or inciting unlawful conduct to prevent a peaceful transfer of power.

-Twitter said in a blog post it was updating its rules to recognize the changes in how people will vote in the Nov.
-3 election and try to protect against voter suppression and misleading content on its platform.
+Twitter said in a blog post it was updating its rules to recognise the changes in how people will vote in the Nov 3 election and try to protect against voter suppression and misleading content on its platform.

 Twitter also said it would also label or remove misinformation creating confusion about the laws, regulations and officials involved in civic processes, as well as disputed claims that could undermine faith in the process, such as unverified information about vote tallying or election rigging.

-A Twitter spokesman said whether content had specific falsehoods or could cause greater harm would determine if it would be removed, or labeled and have its reach reduced.
+A Twitter spokesman said whether content had specific falsehoods or could cause greater harm would determine if it would be removed, or labelled and have its reach reduced.

 The companies have also been under scrutiny over their responses to inflammatory content posted by President Trump.
 Since May, Twitter has attached warnings and fact-checking labels to Trump's tweets about mail-in ballots.